 - To ensure optimal cleanliness, clean your comforters and blankets once every 2-3 months.

-- While many mattresses and pillows aren’t washable, steam cleaning them once every 4-6 months is a good way to maintain hygiene and eliminate dust mites.
+- While many mattresses and pillows aren’t washable, steam cleaning them once every 4-6 months is an excellent way to maintain hygiene and eliminate dust mites.

 According to Allergy, dust mites are a serious risk factor for asthmatics.

 What Happens if You Haven’t Washed Bed Sheets in a Year?

 Perhaps you haven’t washed your bed sheets for an entire year.

-Well, your bed will smell terrible, impacting your smell, even if you shower regularly.
-Also, the smell would impact the rest of your house, making it unpleasant for you and anyone who visits.
+Well, your bed will smell terrible, impacting your smell even if you shower regularly.
+The odor would also affect the rest of your house, making it unpleasant for you and anyone who visits.

 This smell would be due to your natural body oils and sweat seeping into the sheets when you sleep, especially if the room is warm.

 As sweat, oils, skin, and body products build up in your bed, your sheets will begin to absorb other bodily fluids.

 The presence of allergens presents a risk to people with respiratory conditions.
 Likewise, significant bacterial presence can cause infections in open wounds, even if small.

 Can You Get Bed Bugs from Not Washing Your Sheets?

 Failing to wash your sheets won’t cause your home to become infested with bed bugs.
 Whether your home is clean or dirty is of little interest to these parasitic insects.

-Bed bugs are drawn to the blood of a human host, not dirt, so they thrive wherever they have easy access to a supply of blood.
+Bed bugs are drawn to the blood of a human host, not dirt, so they thrive wherever they have easy access to blood.